Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Derivations for Fluctuating Hydrodynamics on Surfaces using Vector Potentials

 \section{Derivations for Fluctuating Hydrodynamics on Surfaces using Vector Potentials $\Phi$}

 We discuss in more detail for fluctuating hydrodynamics on the surface derivation of the stochastic dynamics of the vector potential $\Phi$.
-We express the dynamics in terms of complex-valued coefficients $a_s$ of a spherical harmonics expansion as

-The force expansion terms $c_s^n$ are obtained from the real-space force $f^n$ using equation~\ref{equ:Phi_fluct_hydro}.
+We express the dynamics in terms of complex-valued coefficients $a_s$ of a spherical harmonics expansion as The force expansion terms $c_s^n$ are obtained from the real-space force $f^n$ using equation~\ref{equ:Phi_fluct_hydro}.
 We obtain the stochastic driving fields $g_s$ and $h_s$ using a fluctuation-dissipation approach for the discretized system in a manner similar to our prior work~\cite{AtzbergerSIB2007,AtzbergerSELM2011}.
-We generate Gaussian driving terms with mean zero and covariance
+We generate Gaussian driving terms with mean zero and covariance This requires determination of the covariance $\mathcal{C}_{ss'}$ for the equilibrium fluctuations of the modes $a_s$.